madetech/handbook/guides/cloud/azure_sandbox.md

 1. Login via [Azure Portal](https://portal.azure.com/).
 You should be able to authenticate via SSO using your Made Tech email address.

-If you do not have sufficient privileges to deploy resources please raise an [IT Helpdesk ticket](mailto:it@madetech.com).
+If you do not have sufficient privileges to deploy resources please raise an [IT Helpdesk ticket](mailto:it@madetech.com), and ask for developer access.